kyma-project/telemetry-manager/docs/user/04-metrics.md

 prometheus.io/path: /myMetrics # optional, configure the path under which the metrics are exposed
 ```

 > **NOTE:** The agent can scrape endpoints even if the workload is a part of the Istio service mesh and accepts only mTLS communication.
-However, there's a constraint: scraping through HTTPS is exclusively viable Istio configures the workload using 'STRICT' mTLS mode.
-If this condition isn't met, scraping via HTTP is the alternative option, achievable by applying the prometheus.io/scheme=http annotation.
+However, there's a constraint: For scraping through HTTPS, Istio must configure the workload using 'STRICT' mTLS mode.
+Without 'STRICT' mTLS mode, you can set up scraping through HTTP by applying the `prometheus.io/scheme=http` annotation.

 ### Step 5: Activate runtime metrics
 To enable collection of runtime metrics for your Pods, define a MetricPipeline that has the `runtime` section enabled as input: